-Admission requirements for each college program can be found under Programs.
+Admission requirements for each RDC program can be found by viewing individual program webpages.

 Admission requirements for specific programs will often refer to Alberta Grade 12 course groups.
 These groups are:

 Group D (Optional Subjects)

 Five credits at the 30, 33 or 35 level (Grade 12)